bcoles/kasld/docs/usage.md

 The direct-map base is likewise fixed off x86_64, but still resolved: on a 32-bit kernel it is the VMSPLIT, read from the boot config or narrowed by an mmap probe.
-Neither quantity is randomized, so neither has a window to sit in;
-both are worth reporting once known, and a row that was always present would read `not narrowed` on most machines.
+Neither quantity is randomized there, so neither sits in a randomization window — but each still has an architectural bracket, so both rows are always present and state it.
+Where the pitch is not a modelled randomization granule the `Align` column reads `-` rather than inventing a grid, and the search space follows it.

 Addresses are never zero-padded: a 16 MiB physical address would otherwise wear the costume of a 64-bit kernel pointer.
 They are right-aligned instead, so the